bonfire-networks/bonfire-app/docs/DEPLOY.md

 There is a `Makefile` with relevant commands:

-- `make rel.build` which builds the docker image in `bonfire/bonfire:latest` and `bonfire/bonfire:$VERSION-$BUILD`
+- `make rel.build` which builds the docker image
 - `make rel.tag.latest` adds the "latest" tag to your last build, so that it will be used when running
-- `make rel.run` which can be used to run the "latest" tagged image instead of using `docker-compose`
-- `make rel.run.bg` which runs it as a background service
+- `make rel.push`                     Add latest tag to last build and push to Docker Hub

 ---